earthly/website/blog/_posts/2024-04-04-cosine_similarity_text_embeddings.md

 Similarity: 0.7072032971889817
 ```

-In a text embedding, the context of the surrounding words enriches the semantic meaning so that "I like dogs" is more closely related to "You love dogs" then "I hate dogs".
+In a text embedding, the context of the surrounding words enriches the semantic meaning so that "I like dogs" is more closely related to "You love dogs" than "I hate dogs".

-How this is all done is outside the scope of this article but with the OpenAI embedding api it's done using Generative Pre-trained Transformers.
+How this is all done is outside the scope of this article, but with the OpenAI embedding API, it's done using Generative Pre-trained Transformers.

 ## Putting it all together

-With all of this information together.
-I can now calculate related items for this very blog.
-You can see them rigt now in the side bar and the code is [in github].
+With all of this information, I can calculate related items for this blog.
+You can see them right now in the sidebar, and the code is [in github].
 You should be able to understand it.
-It gets the text embedding vector for each blog post and then uses cosine simularity to find what posts are closest to it.
+It gets the text embedding vector for each blog post and then uses cosine similarity to find the posts closest to it.

-The great thing about this technique is as text embedding techinology continues to improve, it gets easier and easier to find related items.
+The great thing about this technique is that as text embedding technology continues to improve, it becomes easier and easier to find related items.